DeeKat28/react-gallery-tailwind/README.md

-A use of Tailwind CSS with react!
+A Usecase of Tailwind CSS with react!